This is this, and that is that, and now it's my turn to talk.

 Christmas Town - I've never seen this relatively new made-for-tv looking gem.
 A single mother visits her father, whose town is "Totally Consumed with Christmas" - my kind of place!

 Christmas with a Capital C - A town has to fight with a lawyer who wants to take any religious references out of their holiday celebrations.
+Christmas with the Kranks - Did you know this movie is based on the book "Skipping Christmas" by John Grisham?
+Consider yourself educated.
+I've watched this, and it is a cute little film - a pair of empty nesters try to get out of their annual Christmas decoration extravaganza when their daughter is away for the holiday, only to have to do a mad dash when her schedule changes.
+I promise - plenty of hijinks will ensue.
 Cinnamon (Alt Title: My Dog's Christmas Miracle) - I have never seen this - but from what I could gather on Netflix, Wikipedia, and Imdb (do you see what kind of research lengths I go to??) - this is about a dog whose single owner falls for someone - and the dog breaks them up, learns a lesson, then tries to get them together.
-I can't verify that it's Christmasey, but the alternate title leads me to believe it!.
+I can't verify that it's Christmasey, but the alternate title leads me to believe it!
+Country Christmas, A - This film crosses that political line - a nasty politician bans Santa, and some good ol' kids are there to fight for the big guy!
+Curious George, a Very Monkey Christmas - I do love those cute little Curious George cartoons, along with the Man in the Yellow Hat, it appears the two of them are having a hard time deciding what to give each other for the holiday!

 Dear Santa - I believe this is from Hallmark, I know that I saw it in a hotel room last month, and it was just the kind of cheesy, sappy, stuff I enjoy to watch/listen to while doing other things.